 However, if you plan on spending a day in the shoes of an Alcatraz guard or inmate, be aware that there aren’t too many tickets for each day, and places fill up fast.
 IT’s best to book them well in advance on the official site.

-Without the need to order quite so far in advance, (up to 48 hours before departure) you must remember to apply for your ESTA online, which, together with a valid passport, will allow you to enter the USA for up to 90 days.
+Without the need to order quite so far in advance, (up to 48 hours before departure) you must remember to apply for your ESTA application form online, which, together with a valid passport, will allow you to enter the USA for up to 90 days.